TheLevelUp/pos-library-proposedorders-csharp/README.md

 - The `exemption_amount`

 ## Usage
 Using this library is simple.
-There is one static method and it returns one object.
+There is one method and it always returns one object with three properties.
 ```
 class Program
 {